List Widget Overview [src]

 clicking or pressing enter while inside a focused row will cause the view

-to emit and activation signal such as
+to emit a signal such as

 Both selections and activation are supported among other things via widget